ircorona/Google-s-Data-Analytics-Case-Study/README.md

 # Google-s-Data-Analytics-Case-Study
 ## Overview

-This repository contains an in-depth analysis for Cyclistic, a fictional bike-sharing company based in Chicago.
+This repository contains an in-depth analysis of Cyclistic, a fictional bike-sharing company based in Chicago.
 As part of Google's Data Analytics Professional Certificate capstone project, this study aims to provide insights and recommendations on converting casual riders into annual members.

 ## Background

-The executive team at Cyclistic is exploring ways to expand their business and they believe that implementing a focused marketing plan can help convert occasional riders into loyal, long-term members.
-Their objective is to analyze the riding behaviors and preferences of these two user groups and develop a data-driven strategy accordingly.
+The executive team at Cyclistic is exploring ways to expand their business.
+A focused marketing plan can help convert occasional riders into loyal, long-term members.
+Their objective is to analyze these two user groups' riding behaviors and preferences and develop a data-driven strategy accordingly.

 ## Contents